 3. Massage therapy

 Not only does massaging your feet assist relieve discomfort, but it can also ease some of the pressure on your nerves.
 Just be cautious not to overstretch or rub your foot too hard.
+It’s convenient to use a high quality foot massager for this purpose.
 If you are afraid of making your neuroma worse with at-home massages, talk to your doctor about seeing a professional massage therapist.

 4. Activity modifications